Credit Counselling Society Awarded Great Place to Work for Third Year

 Credit Counselling Society Uses the Awards and Recognition to Improve

-This is the third year in a row that the non-profit charity has been selected as one of Canada’s Best Workplaces in the medium sized (under 1,000 employees) business category.
+This is the third year in a row that the non-profit has been selected as one of Canada’s Best Workplaces in the medium sized (under 1,000 employees) business category.

 They were also recognized as the 16th Best Workplace for Women from the 25 Best Workplaces in Canada, regardless of size, beating out large, well recognized companies, like Google, Starbucks, BMW and several Canadian banks, for the added honour.